-Throughout his training, Brad Kligman, M.D. has been very involved in research, publishing over 20 peer-reviewed articles, textbook chapters and abstracts.
+Throughout his training, Brad Kligman, M.D. has been extensively involved in research, publishing over 20 peer-reviewed articles, textbook chapters and abstracts.
 He has presented his research at both national and international conferences on topics ranging from ocular tumors, to corneal collagen crosslinking (CXL) and corneal transplant techniques.
 He was awarded Best Paper of Session at the 2016 annual meeting of the American Society of Cataract and Refractive Surgeons and his work was featured in the Best of ASCRS 2016 session.
 Dr. Kligman is a member of the American Academy of Ophthalmology, the Cornea Society, and ASCRS.
 He is also an active member of the New York State Ophthalmological Society where he helps to organize events for the Young Ophthalmologists (YO) Subcommittee.

 Outside of work, Dr. Kligman enjoys photography, tennis, golf, and cycling.
 He loves to cook and travel with his wife Erin, who also grew up on Long Island.
 He is a lifelong fan of the Mets, Jets, Islanders and Knicks.